The Hidden Cost of Manual Client Intake (And How to Fix It)

 Step 2: Automate the Follow-Up

-Automated reminders eliminate 80%+ of follow-up.
-Set them and forget them.
+Automated reminders eliminate 80%+ of manual follow-up time.
+Set them once and they fire consistently for every client:

 Step 3: Use Conditional Logic